ATR-DNI/BrainLiner/README.txt

 Please let us know if you find any bugs or want to request any features!
 Contact us at: brainliner-admin@atr.jp

+See https://www.ohloh.net/p/brainliner for some analysis of this project.

 This software is licensed with the Creative Commons Attribution license (http://creativecommons.org/licenses/by/3.0/).
 The statutes in the legalized version apply (http://creativecommons.org/licenses/by/3.0/legalcode).
 By using our software, you consent to agree to the terms of this license.

 If you wish to change or redistribute the source or binary executables, please include the following citation (link: http://www.frontiersin.org/10.3389/conf.fnins.2010.13.00129/event_abstract):